Assessing the resilience and vulnerability of mountain ice masses (Glacier-Space)

 The central goal of the research is to improve our understanding of atmosphere-cryosphere interactions on the TiP by adding new data and improved methods on short- and long-term variations in energy and mass balance components due to large-scale atmospheric forcing, including variations and shifts in glacier dynamics induced by climate change.
 Field studies and remote sensing data analyses will focus on glaciers in the Nyainqentanglha Mountains near Nam Co, where the Institute of Tibetan Plateau Research (ITP) of the Chinese Academy of Sciences (CAS) operates a research station.
 [Link]

-The long-term Gran Campo Nevado Project investigates the spatial and temporal interactions of the climate and the local ice masses in southern Patagonia.
+The long-term Gran Campo Nevado Project investigated the spatial and temporal interactions of the climate and the local ice masses in southern Patagonia.

 Simulation of air traffic near airports with iterative coupled simulations of aircraft movements and environmental impacts.
 Visulisation and auralisation of simulation results by means of Virtual Reality.
 Boost-Fund-Project funded by the RWTH Aachen University [Link]